THE SUNDERLAND SITE - PAGE 196

 This page was started with a single image, which caught my eye due to both its interesting subject matter & its unusual beauty.
 An engraving which was published, in France, in the Apl.
 8, 1865 edition of 'Le Monde Illustré'.

-The engraving relates to the inauguration of a life-boat service at Fleetwood, Lancashire, U.K. Now, while I do not have access to it, I gather that an article about such life-boat service was printed on the rear of the page (#220, shown at left) on which the engraving appeared & which page also included an article about a M. Thuillier.
+The engraving relates to the inauguration of a life-boat service at Fleetwood, Lancashire, U.K. An article about such life-boat service was printed on the rear of the page (#220, shown at left) on which the engraving appeared & which page also included an article about a M. Thuillier.
+Thanks to the kindness of Allan Ryan, we can now provide the text of that article (below, under the print).

 ATLANTIC CITY, NEW JERSEY, U.S.A.